vantix-bio

 Research context: All cited applications refer to in vitro or animal model studies.
 BPC-157 is sold strictly for research purposes and is not approved for human or veterinary use.

-The Vantix Bio Verification System: Batch-Level Transparency
+The Vantix Verification System: Batch-Level Transparency

 Every BPC-157 10mg vial ships with a unique Batch ID printed on the label.
 This identifier links directly to ISO-17025 accredited laboratory test results through our Matrix Verification Portal.